roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 Implementing the web application using the framework of Representational State Transfer maximizes scalability of multi-developer multi-group contribution and access.
 It makes the system resilient with respect to changes in the services requested by the Clients , while having the Server keep assumptions about Clients at a minimum.

-The REST patternv allows expansion in complexity through adding layers between the Client and the Server with each layer only interacting with the one immediately above or below it.
+The REST pattern allows expansion in complexity through adding layers between the Client and the Server with each layer only interacting with the one immediately above or below it.
 This makes it easier for the system to work with proxy servers and network gateways.

 The REST patterns imposes some other important constraints such as being stateless and having a uniform interface.
 Using Laravel's resource controller route allows automatically generated and thus, uniform interfaces, so that other developers can safely and easily request for server resources.
 This will allow multiple IC or non-IC developers to work on a single project together.
 This will also allow future developers to continue the work of former developers that may have left the service of IC.